Immigration Law Attorneys

-When a foreigner intends to stay in South-Africa for a longer period of time, he or she requires a valid Temporary Residence Visa.
-At Barnard Incorporated our attorneys are equipped to assist you in applying for the correct Temporary Residence Visa.
-We shall firstly schedule a consultation, so as to evaluate your intended activities whilst in South Africa.
-The sound reasons for yourself wanting to stay in South Africa, will enable us to ultimately assist you in your application for a Temporary Residence Visa.
+When a foreigner intends to stay in South Africa for a longer period of time, he or she requires a valid Temporary Residence Visa.
+At Barnard Inc. our Immigration Law Attorneys are equipped to assist you in applying for the correct Temporary Residence Visa.
+In order to evaluate your intended activities whilst in South Africa and to ascertain your detailed requirements, we will firstly schedule a consultation.
+The sound reasons for a client wanting to stay in South Africa will enable us to ultimately assist you in your application for a Temporary Residence Visa.

-It is of utmost importance to apply for the correct Temporary Residence Visa.
-If you apply for the incorrect Temporary Residence Visa, you will be obliged to leave South-Africa in order for you to apply for a different (correct) visa from within your country of origin.
-In other words, you cannot simply apply for a change of status and/or conditions of a visitor’s visa from within South-Africa.
-A visitor’s visa can however be extended from within South-Africa.
+It is imperative to apply for the correct Temporary Residence Visa.
+If you apply for the incorrect Temporary Residence Visa, you will be obliged to leave South Africa in order for you to apply for a different (correct) visa from within your country of origin.
+In other words, you cannot simply apply for a change of status and/or conditions of a visitor’s visa from within South Africa.
+A visitor’s visa can, however, be extended from within South Africa.

-We shall lend you a hand by establishing which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
+Our Immigration Law Attorneys will first assist you to establish which Temporary Residence Visa you would qualify for by means of evaluating your current circumstances and your intended activities and conduct in the country.
 We will identify which of the following Temporary Residence Visas you could qualify for:

 When applying for a new visa or renewing your current visa you must be in possession of a valid passport – i.e. one that does not expire in the near future and has sufficient blank pages for your visa to be affixed to.

-In the event that your application is unsuccessful, you shall have 10 days from date of receipt of the negative outcome to bring an application to the minister for the review or appeal of the decision.
+In the event that your application is unsuccessful, you will have 10 days from the date of receipt of the negative outcome to bring an application to the Minister for the review or appeal of the decision.
 In this instance, we can also assist you.

-The consequences of being allocated the status of an undesirable foreigner, is that you will be disqualified from entering South Africa for a period of between 1 and 5 years.
+The consequences of being clothed the status of an undesirable foreigner that you will be disqualified from entering South Africa for a period of between 1 and 5 years.

-Unfortunately, once your visa expires there is not much to do but leave South-Africa as you cannot make an application for the renewal or the extension of your visa once it has expired.
-You should apply for the renewal of your visa at least 60 days prior to the expiration date of a current visa, due to the lengthy process time at the Department of Home Affairs.
+Unfortunately, once your visa expires there is not much to do but leave South Africa as you are not permitted to make an application for the renewal or the extension of your visa once it has expired.